Top 10 Predictions for Enterprise Robotics for 2017 | NewsFactor Network

-In a recent forecast for 2017 and beyond, for instance, the analyst firm IDC said we can continue to see robotic and AI technologies keep growing more affordable, more capable and easier to use.
+In a recent forecast for 2017 and beyond, for instance, analyst firm IDC said we can expect to continue seeing robotic and AI technologies keep growing more affordable, more capable, and easier to use.
 The Obama White House said it expects the same, but also warns in a new report that "growth will not be costless" and could harm workers lacking the skills to compete in an AI-driven economy.

 How the incoming administration plans to address such issues is also uncertain.
 While President-elect Donald Trump's campaign promised to revive U.S. manufacturing and spend $1 trillion on the nation's infrastructure, he has also tapped Hardee's/Carl's Jr. chief Andrew Puzder -- who supports the use of automation to save on employment costs -- as secretary of the U.S. Department of Labor.